CodeCrazeTech/webmaster/docs/FlutterApps/setup.md

 To change the package name in a Flutter project follow these steps:

 - Open your terminal or command prompt.
+- First run this command for activate `rename` plugin `flutter pub global activate rename`
-- Past this following command into your terminal.
+- Than, run this following command into your terminal.
   ```
   rename setBundleId --targets android,ios --value "com.your.id.com"
   ```